-Looking at the 99 words that Muslims use to describe Allah, could any of the words be used by other religions to describe what God means to them?
+Looking at the 99 words that Muslims use to describe Allah (God), could any of the words be used by other religions to describe what God means to them?
 Why and why not?
-Why do you think Muslims have a list of
+Why do you think Muslims have a list of 99 names for Allah?
+Where do the 99 words come from? - Angel Jibril and God.
+Words that show how important Allah is to Muslims.

+Take I

-99 names for Allah?
-Where important Allah is to Muslim do the 99 words come from? - Angel Jibril and God.
-Words that show how ns.
-Assessment opportunities: Mind maps to see what the pupils have learnt.
-Make a poster to teach a younger class about Islam e.g., Tawhid, 99 names for Allah.
+Assessment Mind maps to see what they pupils have learnt.

+opportunities: Make a poster to teach a younger class about Islam e.g., Tawhid, 99

+names for Allah.

 Get pupils to make a presentation to the class on what they know.

 Create artwork and explain it.
+(Remember no images of Allah or

+Muhammad.)

-(Remember no images of Allah or Muhammad.)
-Compare what they have learnt about Islam with what they know about Christianity.
+Compare what they have learnt about Islam with what they know

+about Christianity.
 What is similar and what is different?

-Use Venn Diagrams, sorting cards, True/false statements to test knowledge.
-Notes
+Vocabulary Islam - on e of the six major world religions

+Muslim - follower of Islam

+Islamic - related to Islam

+Muhammad - the founder of Islam

+Monotheistic - belief there is one God

+Polytheistic - belief in more than one god

+Jibriel - messenger angel (link with Angel Gabriel in Judaism and

+Christianity)

+Allah - the one God of Islam

+Mecca - place of pilgrimage